zigzap/zap/README.md

 Here's what works:

-- **Super easy build process**: zap's `build.zig` fetches git sub-modules, applies a patch to facil.io's logging for microsecond precision, builds and optionally runs everything.
+- **Super easy build process**: zap's `build.zig` now uses the up-and-coming zig package manager for its C-dependencies, no git submodules anymore.
   - _tested on Linux and macOS (arm, M1)_
 - **[hello](examples/hello/hello.zig)**: welcomes you with some static HTML